-That so much of the standing orders be suspended as would prevent Assembly business, notice No 3, being called on and debated forthwith.
+That so much of the standing orders be suspended as would prevent Ms Carrick from moving a motion concerning the production of documents relating to Burrangiri Respite Care (Notice No 3, Assembly business).

 I will now speak to the motion.
 I am seeking to suspend the standing orders because we need to debate the documentation that underpins the decision that the minister has made to close Burrangiri.
-There is an acute shortage of respite beds, a loss of 41⁄2 thousand bed-nights, and we need to discuss the documents that underpin this decision.
+There is an acute shortage of respite beds, a loss of 41⁄2 thousand bed nights, and we need to discuss the documents that underpin this decision.

-MS STEPHEN-SMITH (Kurrajong-Minister for Health, Minister for Mental Health, Minister for Finance and Minister for the Public Service) (10.50): I understand why Ms Carrick is of the view that this matter is time-critical, but she has known for some time that her petitions would be tabled this week and that this would be a matter of discussion this week.
+MS STEPHEN-SMITH(Kurrajong-Minister for Health, Minister for Mental Health, Minister for Finance and Minister for the Public Service) (10.50): I understand why Ms Carrick is of the view that this matter is time-critical, but she has known for some time that her petitions would be tabled this week and that this would be a matter of discussion this week.